bhavyachandru24/data-preprocessing/README.md

 # Data-preprocessing

-**Model overview**
-The objective of this model is to predict the target variable using structured input features after proper data preprocessing.
-The model is designed to learn patterns from historical data and generate accurate predictions on unseen data.

-Depending on the problem statement, the model can perform:

-Regression (for continuous target variables such as price or salary)

-Classification (for categorical target variables such as performance level or category)

-**Dataset Description**

-The dataset contains a mix of numerical and categorical features along with a target variable.
-It includes:

-Numerical features (e.g., Age, Salary, Experience)

-Categorical features (e.g., Department, City)

-Target variable (e.g., Performance_Score)

-The raw dataset may contain:

-Missing values

-Categorical data

-Outliers

-Features on different scales

-**Preprocessing Steps Performed**
-1. Handling Missing Values

-Numerical columns were filled using the median value.

-Categorical columns were filled using the most frequent value (mode).

-This ensures no null values remain in the dataset.

-2. Outlier Detection and Removal

-The Interquartile Range (IQR) method was applied to numerical features.

-Extreme values outside acceptable bounds were removed.

-This improves model stability and reduces noise.

-3. Encoding Categorical Variables

-Categorical columns were converted into numerical form using encoding techniques.

-Label Encoding or OneHot Encoding was applied depending on the use case.

-4. Feature Scaling

-StandardScaler was used to normalize numerical features.

-This ensures all features are on a comparable scale.

-5. Train-Test Split

-The dataset was split into:

-80% Training data

-20% Testing data

-A fixed random state was used for reproducibility.

-**Output**

-After preprocessing:

-The dataset contains no missing values.

-Categorical variables are encoded.

-Numerical features are scaled.

-Outliers are handled.

-The cleaned dataset is saved as cleaned_dataset.csv.

-**Requirements**

-The following Python libraries are required:

-pandas

-numpy

-scikit-learn

-Ensure these libraries are installed in your Python environment before running the script.

-**How to Run the Code**
+How to Run the Code

-Download or copy the project files into a folder.
+1. Ensure Python 3.x is installed.

+2. Install the required libraries: pandas numpy scikit-learn

-Place the dataset file (for example, preprocessing.csv) in the same directory as the preprocessing script file (for example, preprocess.py).
+3. Place the dataset file preprocessing.csv in the same directory as preprocess.py.

-Open the project folder in a Python-supported environment such as VS Code or PyCharm.
+4. Open the project folder in your Python IDE.

-Open the preprocessing script file.
+5. Open the file preprocess.py.

-Run the script.
+6. Run the script.

-After execution, the program will:
+7. After execution, the program will:

     Load the raw dataset

-Perform data cleaning

-Apply encoding and scaling
+    Handle missing values

+    Encode categorical variables

+    Scale numerical features

     Split the dataset

-Save the cleaned dataset

-The cleaned dataset will be saved in the project directory.